naranjito72/naranjito72/README.md

 >“Recruiting is not an exact science.”
 >(Will Muschamp)

 IT recruiters are often regarded by programmers as intruders, officially cataloged, like Gandalf, as *"disturbers of the peace"*.
-But without them, without you, we would be programming to ourselves.
+But without them, without you, we all would be programming to ourselves.
 So here are the links to the visual part of my repositories.
 They go from the very beginning to my last uploads

 Basic [html & css](https://bcnactivarepositorio.github.io/Basic_Css/)

 Some [Grid](https://bcnactivarepositorio.github.io/grid_3/)

 Add some [Flexbox](https://bcnactivarepositorio.github.io/mcBootstrap/)...
 Yes, I got better than that! have a [look](https://toursbyme.github.io/exercise_flex/)

-And yes, **I** also reached **THE** level [24](https://github.com/ToursByMe/level24_froggy)!!
+And yes, **I** also reached **THE** level [24](https://github.com/ToursByMe/level24_froggy)!!*N.of A.(A geek joke for developers!)*

-Then you try to place all together, and it doesn't happened as expected, so float still a good friend to [look](https://toursbyme.github.io/spotify_exercise/) at.
+I try to place all together, and it didn't happened as expected, so float still a good friend to [look](https://toursbyme.github.io/spotify_exercise/) at.

-Most definitely, Bootstrap can be of great from the [scratch](https://toursbyme.github.io/bootstrapPortfolio/#myServices) or from a [template](https://bcnactivarepositorio.github.io/templateBootstrap/)
+Most definitely, Bootstrap can be of great help from the [scratch](https://toursbyme.github.io/bootstrapPortfolio/#myServices) or from a [template](https://bcnactivarepositorio.github.io/templateBootstrap/)

-But still learning the basics, such as CSS, can place your bones behind [bars](https://bcnactivarepositorio.github.io/itAcademySass/) or give you a sky full of [planes](https://toursbyme.github.io/planes/)
+But I keep learning the basics, such as CSS, in order to place your bones behind [bars](https://bcnactivarepositorio.github.io/itAcademySass/) or give you a sky full of [planes](https://toursbyme.github.io/planes/)

 >“Where is click, there it is JavaScript.”
 >(Omar Montes del Rio)

-Yep, we all start with [alerts](https://toursbyme.github.io/basicJavaScriptBcnActiva/#), been messy and making no sense at all.
+Yes, we all start with [alerts](https://toursbyme.github.io/basicJavaScriptBcnActiva/#), been messy and making no sense at all.

 Then things start to get a bit less messy...Wanna know your Zodiac [sign](https://bcnactivarepositorio.github.io/signOfStars/)?

 Well, if you like it, give us some [stars](https://toursbyme.github.io/howManyHearts-/)

-Then [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming) comes.
-I am not the right person to give you a theoretical  of it, better and brighter people around the globe do, but I can show how **you** can start to interact with [it](https://bcnactivarepositorio.github.io/pooMidnight-theRaces/).
+**[OOP]**(https://en.wikipedia.org/wiki/Object-oriented_programming) comes after algorithm.
+I am not the best person to give you a theoretical  of it, better and brighter people around the globe do, but I can show  **you** how to start to interact with [it](https://bcnactivarepositorio.github.io/pooMidnight-theRaces/).

-And yes, I do know, at least, what Angular is.
-Prove it Robert!
-Yep, not a bother.
+I do know what Angular is. *"Prove it Robert!"* Of course.
 [Cinemas](https://naranjito72.github.io/hace-un-cine/movies) get all my attention, but we can always improve a [bit](https://bcnactivarepositorio.github.io/ngAgenda/)*

-*To technicians and developers: yep, those are Angular apps, and yes, they've been deployed but not in Firebase.
+*To technicians and developers: those are Angular apps, and yes, they've been deployed but not in Firebase.
 So extra point, isn't? :wink:

 ### A word to developers